Surgical Treatment for Polyps, Fistula, and Hemorrhoids

 Why Choose Weill Cornell Medicine?

-Convenient, individualized care: The team of colon and rectal surgeons at Weill Cornell Medicine is uniquely able to help patients with complex conditions.
-With surgery, our goal is to conserve as much bowel as possible, lessen disease complications and help you achieve the best possible quality of life.
+Convenient, individualized care: The colon and rectal surgeons at Weill Cornell Medicine can uniquely help patients with complex conditions.
+With surgery, we aim to preserve continence, lessen disease complications, and help you achieve the best possible quality of life.

-Multidisciplinary care from leading experts: Treatment of colorectal polyps, fistula, and hemorrhoids requires collaborative care from both medicine and surgery.
-This unique multidisciplinary approach coordinates complex care, providing you with focused support — before, during, and after your surgery.
+Multidisciplinary care from leading experts: Treatment of fissures, fistulae, and hemorrhoids requires collaborative care from medicine and surgery.
+The unique multidisciplinary approach coordinates complex care, providing focused support — before, during, and after your surgery.

-When you choose Weill Cornell Medicine, you have access to specialists in gastroenterology and hepatology, colon and rectal surgery, radiology, laboratory medicine and pathology, as well as nutrition.
+When you choose Weill Cornell Medicine, you have access to specialists in gastroenterology and hepatology, colon and rectal surgery, radiology, laboratory medicine and pathology, and nutrition.

 In addition, our patients benefit from collaborative care with: